An overdose prevention site for inmates is coming to this Ontario prison | CBC News

 "Mental health and problematic substance use are first-and-foremost a health issue, and we continue to work to break down stigma, while providing effective and appropriate treatments," said CSC's statement.

-Bucholtz recently toured the site at Collins Bay and said it will be in the health-care section of the prison and include a couple of rooms to provide inmates with privacy while they consume.
+Bucholtz recently toured the site at Collins Bay and said it will be in the health-care section of the prison, with a couple of rooms to provide inmates with privacy while they consume.

 The union official said the program ensures medical staff, not correctional officers, are on hand when drugs are used and there's a risk of overdose, which he believes will be safer for both staff and inmates.